 Stop #1: Have Breakfast!

 Similar to dinner, breakfast options are a bit scarce on the Olympic Peninsula.
 If you’re staying at the cabin, yurt, or B&B we suggested earlier in this guide, breakfast is provided.
-If you’re camping, crack some eggs over a fire to start your morning.
+And if you’re camping, crack some eggs over a fire to start your morning.

 If none of the above, we suggest grabbing something at the store so you can hit the road early!